MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/component-behavior.md

 ---
 title: Behavior formulas for components | Microsoft Docs
-description: Trigger an app to perform one or more tasks when a component-based action occurs.
+description: Do one or more tasks in canvas app when a component-based action occurs.
 author: yifwang
 ms.service: powerapps
 ms.topic: article